recommend-games/blog/content/posts/recommend_games_ranking/index.md

 |           [Phelddagrif](https://boardgamegeek.com/user/phelddagrif)           | 67960  | 3.981 |
 |           [Cephalofair](https://boardgamegeek.com/user/cephalofair)           | 75010  | 3.833 |
 |              [Elizharg](https://boardgamegeek.com/user/elizharg)              | 108248 | 3.156 |

+My opinions on board games having more weight than Quintin Smith's sure feels good. 🧐

 [^stochastic]: In case you're curious: The reason why the recommendations are so swingy is because they aren't precisely calculated, but merely approximated by an algorithm called [stochastic gradient descent](https://recommend.games/#/faq#the-1-game-keeps-changing-cant-you-make-up-your-mind), which is inherently non-deterministic.
 [^smoothed]: And this is even a smoothed version of the rankings: It uses the average score of one week to determine the ranking in that plot.